 All local seniors are eligible to attend our social gatherings and outings, and to receive transportation for medical appointments and weekly grocery trips.

-The CRC Kinship Care Program provides support to relative caregivers who have taken custody of children who cannot be cared for by their parents.
-The program is based on a strength-based, Family Development model and focuses on academic success for the youth.
+The CRC Kinship Care Program provides support to caregivers who have taken custody of children who cannot be cared for by their parents.
+The program is based on a strength-based, family development model and focuses on academic success for the youth.
 The Kinship Care Program helps children avoid placement in a non-related foster home when parents are absent, and therefore helps them maintain stability in their education.

 Kinship families who increase their caregiver knowledge, skills, and involvement in their child’s education in turn produce children who feel loved, confident and supported in their educational setting.